mojontwins/indev-modloader/README.md

 **This ModLoader is based in Risugami's original ModLoader**, but it's not a *direct* port - albeit some methods are basicly the same.

+My goal is keeping base class edit to the bare minimum.
+I'll be modifying Indev to make it more externally configurable.

 I'm using [MCP-LTS](https://github.com/ModificationStation/1.7.3-LTS) to decompile and modify Minecraft Indev 20100223, so big thanks to all developers and contributors.

 As you will notice, English is not my first language.
 That's why I'm using github to write the docs.
 Pull requests to fix my crappy writing are welcome!